abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 # Classification

-This segment is meant to disclose the opinion of the MBP that received the message.
+Each segment disclosed in the report should share information about placement of the message.
 This could include values such as: inbox, unwanted, forwarded, promotional, or some other placement information.
 These are scalar values, and expected to be created as "buckets".
-Below 1000, these buckets should be buckets of 100.
+Below 1000, these buckets should be buckets of 10.
 Above 1000, the bucket should be at 1000 increments.

 These metrics should pertain to the reporting period, and measure the number of messages in each category that were received during that time.